go-kit/kit/README.md

 ## Related projects

-Projects with a ★ have had particular influence on gokit's design.
+Projects with a ★ have had particular influence on Go kit's design.

 ### Service frameworks